Jedimaster4559/PartwritingErrorChecker/docs/Errors/RangeErrors.md

 ## Example
 ![Range Error Example](../img/RangeErrorExample.PNG)

-In the example above, the last note of the bass part is lower than the standard range for bass partwriting.
+In the example above, the last note of the bass part is lower than the standard range for bass part-writing.

 ## Default Configuration
 Soprano: C4 to G5<br>